Last reviewed: · Curated by Ohmyfin Organisation editorial.

 Is Ohmyfin tracking free?

 Yes.
-Public UETR tracking on Ohmyfin is free, with 10 free scans per IP per day for individuals worldwide and 100 free credits when you sign up.
+Public UETR tracking on Ohmyfin is free, with completely free for individuals worldwide — no daily limit, no card, no signup required.

 Do I need a bank account at the sending bank?